 - 1 envelope onion soup mix

 - 1 envelope Au Jus gravy mix

 - 8 slices Provolone or Swiss cheese

-- Season roast with salt and pepper and place in slow cooker.
+- Season roast with salt and pepper and place in a slow cooker.

 - In a medium bowl, combine onion soup mix, au jus mix and beef broth.
 Pour over roast.

 - Cook on low for 8-10 hours, or on high for 5-7 hours.
 Remove roast from slow cooker (reserve juices) and shred.

 - Preheat broiler.
 Slice sub buns in half lengthwise and arrange on a large baking sheet.

 - Top the bottom buns with shredded beef.
 Top with sliced cheese.
 Cook sandwiches under broiler until cheese is melted and buns are toasted, 2-3 minutes.